DrCampbell2017/NavGO/README.md

 ```

 ### NAVGO.GET_NODE_NEAREST_TO_POSITION(position)
 Will return the url of the navigation node that is closest to the center position.
 This function takes one argument, 'position'.
-Position is the locaion where you want to measure the nearest node to.
+Position is the location where you want to measure the nearest node to.

 Will return nothing if the NavGo Handler has not been initialized.